-In line with its culture and values, Crédit Agricole CIB has committed to do everything it can to be a loyal competitor, respectful of measures in force.
-Crédit Agricole CIB has developed procedures to strengthen its compliance with the free competition principle and the compliance of its operations with competition laws in force.
+In line with its culture and values, Crédit Agricole CIB has committed to do everything it can to promote free and loyal competition and respect measures in force.
+Crédit Agricole CIB has developed procedures to strengthen its compliance with the principle of free market competition and the compliance of its operations with competition laws in force.